-On behalf of the Dean of Students Office and the Human Resources & Diversity Office, and in accordance with The Drug-Free Schools and Campuses Regulations, The University of Wisconsin-Whitewater wishes to reaffirm our commitment to a Drug-Free campus and provide information and resources, listed below:
+On behalf of the Dean of Students Office and the Human Resources and Diversity Office, and in accordance with the Drug-Free Schools and Campuses Regulations, the University of Wisconsin-Whitewater wishes to reaffirm our commitment to a Drug-Free campus and provide information and resources, listed below:

 The State of Wisconsin governs age restrictions for the lawful consumption of alcohol.
 The State of Wisconsin’s definition of controlled substances can be found in CH.
 961, Wis.
 Stat. (http://docs.legis.wisconsin.gov/statutes/statutes/961) University of Wisconsin System policies regarding drugs and drug paraphernalia can be found at Chapter UWS 18.09 (2-3) and Chapter UWS 18.15 (1).
 The University of Wisconsin System’s policy on alcohol can be found at Chapter UWS 18.09 (https://docs.legis.wisconsin.gov/code/admin_code/uws/18/09).
 It is important to note that Students and Employees are subject to both institutional sanctions and to criminal sanctions provided by the federal, state, and local law.

 Student Disciplinary Sanctions

 The unlawful possession, use, distribution, manufacturing, or dispensing of illicit drugs and alcohol are offenses which are subject to disciplinary action, up-to and including expulsion, at the University of Wisconsin Colleges.
 A student who is found responsible for violating these policies will be assigned appropriate disciplinary sanctions.
 The University of Wisconsin System has a clearly defined Student Non-Academic Disciplinary Procedures: Chapter UWS 17. (https://docs.legis.wisconsin.gov/code/admin_code/uws/17)